swiftwasm/swiftwasm-book/src/getting-started/testing.md

 documentation](https://developer.apple.com/documentation/xctest/defining_test_cases_and_test_methods)
 for more details.

-## XCTest limitations in the SwiftWasm toolchain

-As was mentioned in [our section about Swift Foundation](/foundation.md), multi-threading and file system APIs are currently not available in SwiftWasm.
-This means that `XCTestExpectation` and test hooks related to `Bundle` (such as `testBundleWillStart(_:)` and `testBundleDidFinish(_:)`) are not available in test suites compiled with SwiftWasm.
-If you have an existing test suite you're porting to WebAssembly, you should use `#if os(WASI)` directives to exclude places where you use these APIs from compilation.

 ## Building and running the test suite with `SwiftPM`

 You can build your test suite by running this command in your terminal: